 How important is it for you to follow your instincts?

-If a person approached you and said, “I want to
+If a person approached you and said, “I want to illustrate

-make ceramics”, what’s your response?
+and make comics,” what’s your response?

 contribute to your work?
 And what makes it special for

 • • •

-All photographs courtesy of Justin Hart.
+All images courtesy of Summer Pierre.

 • • •Read more from Design Feast Series of Interviews